Visiting The Compass Points Of Ireland.

 But there was something we spotted several times around the coastline.

 A metallic sign saying 'Malin head' In the grass behind written in white stones are the words 'Eire 80' and beyond that is a deep blue sea.
-It's a sunny day
+It's a sunny day.
+A sight often seen when Visiting The compass points of Ireland.

 'Eire' signs like this are a common sight along the Irish coastline